Dropping territorial ministry

 It is time to lay down our cherished territorial ministry!
 Reluctantly but realistically, we have to let Article 3 go!
 It states...
 "As a national Church representative of the Christian Faith of the Scottish people it acknowledges its distinctive call and duty to bring the ordinances of religion to the people in every parish of Scotland through a territorial ministry."

-With a projection of one third of charges vacant of a minister by 2023 and with the struggle to provide cover for services and funerals for ministers on holiday or study leave or absent through illness, then we simply have to get real!
+As the number of Churches and ministers dwindle, accompanied by the struggle to provide cover for services and funerals for ministers on holiday or study leave or absent through illness, then we simply have to get real!
 It is a noble aim to provide "the ordinances of religion" to the whole of Scotland, however most of Scotland seems to want little to do with the Christian faith, at least in the institutional form in which we serve it.
-In truth we are a national Church which represents the Christian faith of some 320,000 members, and how many of that number are actually active in the Church?
+In truth we are a national Church which represents the Christian faith of some 300,000 members, and how many of that number are actually active in the Church?
 In a population of 5.5 million!
-How do other sister Churches survive without this territorial ministry, for example, the Presbyterian Church of the USA?
+How do other sister Churches survive without this territorial ministry, like the Presbyterian Church of the USA for example?
 However much we have valued the territorial ministry in the past, we have to approach the future realistically.

 We can still be a national Church with a network of congregations covering many parts of Scotland, however in an increasingly secular society we have to reflect and regroup to allow for a new missionary advance in Scotland.
 We need less Church buildings; we need Churches to unite and find their strengths; we need ministry teams to work together.
 Maybe one day we will once again be a national Church that represents the faith of the people of Scotland!